-By entitling its effort "stabilization" instead of "reconstruction", the Administration is perhaps emphasizing that the new funds are not to going to be used for actual construction of economic infrastructure as nearly 40% of reconstruction funds from all spigots have been employed previously.
+By entitling its effort "stabilization" instead of "reconstruction", the Administration was perhaps emphasizing that the new funds were not to going to be used for actual construction of economic infrastructure as nearly 40% of reconstruction funds from all spigots had been employed previously.
 For all intents and purposes, however, these funds would bolster many of the existing economic infrastructure programs currently being conducted under the Iraq Relief and Reconstruction Fund (IRRF).

-The \$1.6 billion non-DOD supplemental funding request chiefly appears to address three major issues of current concern to those implementing the reconstruction program:
+The \$1.6 billion non-DOD appropriation chiefly appears to address three major issues of current concern to those implementing the reconstruction program: